china-fix/corevar/README.md

 * input/output files format:
     * input files format:
         * --REF refered file is a fasta formated genome assemlies.
-        * --CDS refered file is a fasta formated file of CDS. the nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa'file.
+        * --CDS refered file is a fasta formated file of CDS.
+The nameing rule is the same as your own Roary output of 'Roary_pan_genome_reference.fa' file.
 Example looks like below:

     ```
     >YZU0001_00006 sodC_1